debba/wp-list-table-ajax-sample/README.txt

 == Description ==

 WP List Table Ajax Sample is a WordPress Plugin example of WP_List_Table AJAX implementation.
-It is a fork of Custom AJAX List Table Example plugin.
+It is a fork of Charlie MERLAND's Custom AJAX List Table Example plugin.
-It extends the functionality and is fully async, so it's most indicated for REST Architectural Dataset.
+It extends the functionality and is fully asynchronous, so it's most indicated for REST Architectural Dataset.
 If you install the plugin, you can find in the menu 'WP List Table Ajax Sample' and you can try to apply filters, sortings etc.

 For more information, please visit http://codex.wordpress.org/Class_Reference/WP_List_Table in the WordPress Codex.